SciKit-Surgery/scikit-surgeryspeech/README.rst

 .. _`Google Cloud API is set up correctly`:

 To use the Google Cloud speech recognition service, you need to `get the credentials`_ first.
 After signing up, you should get a json file with your credentials.
-Download this file and set the environment variable
+Download this file and add add it to the configuration file

 ::

-    GOOGLE_APPLICATION_CREDENTIALS
+    "google credentials file" : "snappy-speech-6ff24bf3e262.json",

 To the path of your json file.
 You should then be able to run the application.